 Share your photos with others

 Using an instant camera can be so fun.
-It lets you capture exciting moments you are sharing with your friends and family.
-By using the tips and tricks listed above, you can improve the quality of your photos and have even more fun taking and displaying them.
+It lets you capture exciting moments you are experiencing with your friends and family.
+By using the tips and tricks listed above, you can improve the quality of your photos and feel happy with the way the turn out.
+You will consequently have even more fun pictures and displaying them.